| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Time series data structure used in DAL Toolbox.
+Construct a time series data object used throughout the DAL Toolbox.

-It receives a vector (representing a time series) or
+Accepts either a vector (raw time series) or a matrix/data.frame already

 Usage